chrishaverkate/Pico-Devboard/software/pico-demo/readme.md

 This project is just a starting template and only tested on Linux.
 It's likely usable in WSL and on Mac (with some modification), but I haven't tested it.

-_Note_, I've included some documents in the 'docs' folder, but it's always good to check for updates.
+_Note_, normally I would include documents in the 'docs' folder.
+Since this software project is nested in a larger repo, they can be found in the root docs folder.

 ### Prerequisites
 * [Docker](https://docs.docker.com/get-docker/)